Database Seeding: What It Is, Methods, and Best Practices

 }

-// Run: npx prisma db seed
+// then run: npx prisma db seed

 Laravel uses seeder classes: